Kurkime modernią Lietuvos ateitį kartu

 Projekto eiga

-Analysis of good foreign practices is done
+Analysis of good foreign practices and Lithuanian state funds

 Dalyviai